ajwills72/rmip/docs/teacher_notes.md

 3. You'll then have a single, 30-minute, Zoom meeting with all markers and the module leader to discuss how we all have marked these four reports.
 The module leader will have also marked the reports.
 The purpose of this meeting is to ensure you are all marking to the same standard.

-4. After the marking meeting, download your set of reports from the DLE.

-    4.1.
-The DLE is set up so that you can select your name and hence just the reports you are marking.

-    4.2.
-Use the 'download as zip' functionality, which enables you to download all reports as a single zip archive.
-Then extract everything from the zip archive and work on the extracted version.

-    4.3.
-If you worked in Clare Walsh's workshop, some of your students were registered for PSYC720 (M.Sc.
+4. If you worked in Clare Walsh's workshop, some of your students were registered for PSYC720 (M.Sc.
 Psychology), not PSYC520 (B.Sc.
 Psychology).
-So, you'll have to download from both the PSYC520 and PSYC720 DLE pages.
-It's vitally important that you keep your files for PSYC720 students entirely seperate from those of PSYC520 students, and that you mark PSYC720 after you mark PSYC520 (see below for the reason).
+So, you'll have to access both the PSYC520 and PSYC720 DLE pages.

 5. Mark the report in the usual way:

     5.1.
-Use a PDF annotation tool to add helpful, specific, supportive comments as you go.
-Your comments must appear as directly visible elements on the page
+Use the [Turnitin tool](https://discourse.psy.plymouth.ac.uk/t/marking-and-feedback-guidelines-in-turnitin-feedback-studio/1343) to add helpful, specific, supportive comments as you go.
-    : not, for example, 'pin' elements which the reader has to hover their mouse over to reveal your comment.
-Such interactive elements do not work on all devices, leading to complaints from students that they have not received feedback.
-There is a reason students are told to leave a wide right margin and to double space their work (i.e. in order to leave space for your comments).
-Make use of the space they have made for you.

     5.2.
 Do not use sarcasm.
 Do not belittle.
 Don't write anything you wouldn't want to receive on your work.
 If something is wrong, say so, but also say what is right.

     5.3.
 The [mark scheme](eg-student/report-mark-scheme.html) indicates the sorts of things you should be giving feedback on.

+   5.4.
+When you have finished reading and commenting on the report, fill in the 'overall comments' section on the cover sheet.
+You should aim to say three ways in which the report was good, and three ways in which it could have been improved.
+Your scores CSV file should help you decide what to write here.

+  5.5.
+Note that **you do not assign an overall grade**, this is done during moderation, although if you have suggested grades, feel free to tell me what they are (in an email, not on this sheet).
+If you are curious about the process of moderation, including how number marks are mapped to letter grades, the R script is available in the github repository for this site - see `scripts/report-marks.R`.

 6. As you mark, fill in the [scores CSV file](mark-process/report-feedback.csv):